EldritchTiminy/chat-notes/README.md

-# Breakout - JavaScript Practice
+# Notes - JavaScript Practice
 A simple note-taking web app.
 Made to practice JavaScript.

 ## Table of Contents